Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: Preliminaries

-where $\text{Res}(f,a)$ is the \textit{residue} of $f$ at $a$.\footnote{Of course there are more general formulations of the Residue Theorem (e.g. for a finite list of points $(a_1,\ldots,a_n)$).
-But this version suffices here for the illustration of the concept.} To generalize this to multiple dimensions, we essentially have to answer two questions: What is the multi-dimensional analog for the curve $\gamma$ along which we integrate and what is the multi-dimensional analog of the residue?\\ First we attend to the first question.
+where $\text{Res}(f,a)$ is the \textit{residue of $f$ at $a$}.\footnote{Of course there are more general formulations of the Residue Theorem (e.g., for a finite list of points $(a_1,\ldots,a_n)$).
+But this version suffices here for the illustration of the concept.} To generalize this to multiple dimensions, we essentially have to answer two questions: What is the multi-dimensional analog for the curve $\gamma$ along which we integrate and what is the multi-dimensional analog of the residue?\\ First, we attend to the first question.
 We follow \cite{pham}.
-Recall that for a smooth manifold $M$ and a smooth submanifold $S\subset M$ a tubular neighborhood of $S$ in $M$ is a vector bundle $\pi:E\to S$ together with a smooth map $J:E\to M$ such that: \begin{itemize} \item If $i:S\hookrightarrow M$ is the natural embedding and $0_E$ is the zero section we have $J\circ 0_E=i$. \item There exist $U\subset E$ and $V\subset M$ with $0_E[S]\subset U$ and $S\subset V$ such that $J|_U:U\overset{\sim}\to V$ is a diffeomorphism. \end{itemize} We are mainly interested in $V$ and in an abuse of language call this a tubular neighborhood of $S$ as well.
-Note that there is an associated retraction $\mu:V\to S$ by applying $(J|_U)^{-1}$, retracting to the zero section $0_E$ and going back to $M$ via $J|_U$.
-Now suppose $X$ is a complex analytic manifold and $S\subset X$ a closed analytic submanifold of codimension 1.
+Recall that for a smooth manifold $M$ and a smooth submanifold $S\subset M$ a tubular neighborhood of $S$ in $M$ is a vector bundle $\pi:E\to S$ (with $S$ the base space, $E$ the total space and $\pi$ the bundle projection of the bundle) together with a smooth map $J:E\to M$ such that: \begin{itemize} \item If $i:S\hookrightarrow M$ is the natural embedding and $0_E$ is the zero section, we have $J\circ 0_E=i$. \item There exist $U\subset E$ and $V\subset M$ with $0_E[S]\subset U$ and $S\subset V$ such that $J\vert_U:U\overset{\sim}\to V$ is a diffeomorphism. \end{itemize} We are mainly interested in $V$ and in an abuse of language call this a tubular neighborhood of $S$ as well.
+Note that there is an associated retraction $\mu:V\to S$ by applying $(J\vert_U)^{-1}$, retracting to the zero section $0_E$ and going back to $M$ via $J\vert_U$.
+Now, suppose $X$ is a complex analytic manifold and $S\subset X$ a closed analytic submanifold of codimension 1.
 Fix a closed tubular neighborhood $V\subset X$ of $S$.
 The associated retraction $\mu: V\to S$ induces a disk bundle structure over $S$.
-Then if $\sigma$ is a simplex in $S$, its preimage $\mu^{-1}(\sigma)$ is homeomorphic to $\sigma\times D$, where $D$ is the unit disk.
-On the level of chains we obtain
+Then, if $\sigma$ is a simplex in $S$, its preimage $\mu^{-1}(\sigma)$ is homeomorphic to $\sigma\times D$, where $D$ is the unit disk.
+On the level of chains, we obtain

 The boundary of $\mu^\ast\sigma$ is thus

 Using this result, we define a homomorphism $\delta_\mu:C_p(S)\to C_{p+1}(X-S)$ by setting $\delta_\mu(\sigma):=\partial D\otimes\sigma$ for each simplex $\sigma$ and extending by linearity.
 Note that $\delta_\mu$ anti-commutes with the boundary $\partial$: